BrentAIICT/MSSA-SCA/Course-and-Manuals.md

     - Otherwise **you will not** be able to launch the lab machines
   - In the Activities section, you will find your labs

+### Congatualtions you have registered for your labs

+---

 ## Bookmarks (optional)

 Add the following bookmarks to your browser: